 Mastering restaurant supply chain management may not be the sexiest part of learning how to run a restaurant, but it’s one of the most important.
-If you don’t have a good handle on sourcing, procuring and purchasing raw ingredients and supplies for your restaurant, you’ll have a difficult time running a successful business.
+If you don’t have a good handle on sourcing, procuring, and purchasing raw ingredients and supplies for your restaurant, you’ll have a difficult time running a successful business.

 But where do you begin if you’re a first-time restaurateur?
 There’s no need to panic.
 Consider this your quick-start guide to restaurant supply chain management.
 We’ll cover the basics and more, including: